 When the Committee on the Course of Study meets jointly with the Subcommittee of the Undergraduate Student Government's Academic Committee, votes in the two groups shall be recorded separately and the count in both made available for information of the Faculty and the Undergraduate Student Government.

 f.
 Committee on Discipline.
-The Committee consists of the following voting members: Six members of the Faculty (no more than four of whom may be present during any hearing); a Dean from the Office of the Dean of the College and a Dean from the Office of the Dean of the Graduate School (only one of whom may be present during any hearing); five undergraduate students and five graduate students.
+The Committee consists of the following voting members: Six members of the Faculty (no more than four of whom may be present during any hearing); a Dean from the Office of the Dean of the College and a Dean from the Office of the Dean of the Graduate School (only one of whom may be present during any hearing); eight undergraduate students and five graduate students.
 (A maximum of five students may be present during any hearing.)
 The Dean of Undergraduate Students serves as chair of the Committee without vote and an Associate or Assistant Dean of Undergraduate Students or of the Graduate School serves as secretary to the committee without vote.
 The Committee establishes its own procedures and requirement for a quorum at regular sessions.